seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 # Federation and TCP support demo

-This example shows a Federation scenario with two trust-domains, one having a JBOSS Wildfly Server running a web-app that consumes data from a PostgreSQL database proxied by an NGNIX that are running on the other trust-domain.
+This example shows a Federation scenario with two trust-domains, one having a JBOSS Wildfly Server running a web-app that consumes data from a PostgreSQL database proxied by an NGNIX running on the other trust-domain.

 The NGINX Proxy supports Spiffe based TCP connections.

-The JBOSS uses the [java-spiffe](https://github.com/spiffe/java-spiffe) library that offers an interface to fetch the SVIDs certificates from the  SPIRE Workload API and provides both a Java Security Provider (KeyStore and TrustStore) and a SocketFactory implementation that leverages that Provider for providing the SVIDs and validating peers' SVIDs
-during the SSL handshake.
+The JBOSS uses the [java-spiffe](https://github.com/spiffe/java-spiffe) library that offers an interface to fetch the SVIDs certificates from the  SPIRE Workload API and provides both a Java Security Provider (KeyStore and TrustStore) and a SocketFactory implementation that leverages that Provider for providing the SVIDs and validating peers' SVIDs during the SSL handshake.

 ### Scenario: